poult-lab/daily-word/english_words_ learning.md

 [verb] He pleaded guilty to the murders of three boys and waived his right to appeal.

 "to choose not to demand sth in a particular case, even though you have a legal or official right to do so" -forgo-

+09.forgo /fɔːrˈɡoʊ/

+[verb] In a candid and revealing moment, [Han So Hee ](https://www.allkpop.com/artisttag/han-so-hee)recently shared the deeply personal reasons behind her decision to forgo studying abroad and instead embark on a career in acting.

+"to decide not to have or do sth that you would like to have or do"